SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 ### Reasoning in agentic worflow

+Agenti approach to *RAG* takes a different way.
-    Agents implement a loop, when reasoning they use the cotnext and the objective to formualte a plan.
+Agents implement a loop, when reasoning they use the context and the objective to formualte a plan.
 In the loop they perform some action which can change the current context.
 Changes to the context could lead to plan changes or the final goal.

+Worth mentioning [ReAct](https://docs.llamaindex.ai/en/stable/examples/agent/react_agent_with_query_engine/) and [Flare](https://docs.llamaindex.ai/en/stable/examples/query_engine/flare_query_engine/) retrrival approaches.
+They make a single step of retrieval and try to explore the problem space a step at a time, resoning on the knowledge gaps to fill and how to search the information to address such gaps.
+They use a limited maount of tokens because as they loop they mustate the current state without an overall vision.
+This get get into infinite loops as the agent doesn't know what has been already explored, is just focused on acoomplishing the final goal.

-We will be using a **Plan, Step, Eval** approach.
+We will be using a **Plan, Step, Eval** approach, so we can keep looking at the overal trajectory and what we have accomplished so far.

-    First let's break down few thigns we need to consider.
+First let's break down few thigns we need to consider and use.

 #### Making plans

 LLMs can generate plans to accomplish a goal giving us back a list of steps.
 If we use text in and text out the agentic loop becomes very weak as it will be as strong as the parsing logic will be.
 To improve our work we will be forcing the LLM itself to reason in terms of structured objects.
 In the project `StructuredPrediction` You will find some utilities to create a `IStructuredPredictor` from a `IChatClient`, have a look at the tests for the project.